Here’s How to Get That Cigarette Smoke Smell Out of Your Books, You Classic Beauty You

 Recent Comments

-- Kah-thurak on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 3 hours ago

-- Mirabel Hills on Shaun Hamill, Lauren Shippen, Stephen Graham Jones, and Princess Weekes Discuss Mental Health in SFF at NYCC 2019 3 hours ago
+- ChristopherLBennett on Batwoman Finds a Way to Make the Caped Crusader Fun Again 8 mins ago

+- nancymcc on The Pain of Elantris: Depression in the Fantasy of Brandon Sanderson 13 mins ago

-- Jeff D on Introducing the Great C.S.
-Lewis Reread 3 hours ago
+- JRL on Introducing the Great C.S.
+Lewis Reread 13 mins ago

+- CHip on Four Speculative Novels Featuring Important Elections 18 mins ago

+- Sunspear on A New Expanse Novella Is Coming This December 19 mins ago